"As software developers, and as a business, we see the world through the lens of building blocks." Jeff Lawson

-Cloud-native “building block” product models & partner-first distribution strategies can be powerful levers of growth in the "anything as a service" (XaaS) economy.
-The Twilio IPO filing is an opportunity for founders and senior leadership of cloud startups to look under the hood of a XaaS category winner and see exactly how powerful.
+Cloud-native (and edge-native) “building block” product models & landscape-based partner-first distribution strategies can be powerful levers of capital-efficient growth in the anything-as-a-service (XaaS) economy.
+The Twilio IPO filing is an opportunity for founders and senior leadership of "as a service" startups to look under the hood of a XaaS category winner and see exactly how powerful.

 Churn Kills "As a Service" Startups .....
 NOT!

 Imagine for a moment that 96+ percent of the 900,000 “Free Trial” accounts acquired by your software-as-a-service startup had churned out over the life of the business, and your team was monetizing less than 4% (or 28,000) of your Free Trial signups.